Internet of things: Maritime

 IoT devices are in use to monitor the environments and systems of boats and yachts.
 Many pleasure boats are left unattended for days in summer, and months in winter so such devices provide valuable early alerts of boat flooding, fire, and deep discharge of batteries.
-The use of global internet data networks such as Sigfox, combined with long-life batteries, and microelectronics allows the engine rooms, bilge, and batteries to be constantly monitored and reported to connected Android & Apple applications for example.
+The use of global Internet data networks such as Sigfox, combined with long-life batteries, and microelectronics allows the engine rooms, bilge, and batteries to be constantly monitored and reported to connected Android & Apple applications for example.

 Infrastructure

 Monitoring and controlling operations of sustainable urban and rural infrastructures like bridges, railway tracks and on- and offshore wind farms is a key application of the IoT.
 The IoT infrastructure can be used for monitoring any events or changes in structural conditions that can compromise safety and increase risk.
 The IoT can benefit the construction industry by cost-saving, time reduction, better quality workday, paperless workflow and increase in productivity.
 It can help in taking faster decisions and saving money in Real-Time Data Analytics.
 It can also be used for scheduling repair and maintenance activities efficiently, by coordinating tasks between different service providers and users of these facilities.
 IoT devices can also be used to control critical infrastructure like bridges to provide access to ships.
-The usage of IoT devices for monitoring and operating infrastructure is likely to improve incident management and emergency response coordination, and quality of service, up-times and reduce costs of operation in all infrastructure-related areas.
-Even areas such as waste management can benefit from automation and optimization that could be brought in by the IoT.
+The usage of IoT devices for monitoring and operating infrastructure is likely to significantly improve incident management and emergency response coordination, and quality of service, up-times and reduce costs of operation in all infrastructure-related areas.
+Even areas such as waste management can benefit.